Quick-Start Guide

 Run-time environment parameters

 The OTH is designed to automatically ingest some parameters from user-set environment variables at launch time.
 Nearly all parameters in the $OLCF_HARNESS_MACHINE.ini file can be directly overridden by a corresponding environment variable.
 For example, git_reps_branch is a parameter in $OLCF_HARNESS_MACHINE.ini that specifies the branch of the remote repository to clone.
 The RGT_GIT_REPS_BRANCH environment variable can be used to override this value at launch time.
-The precedence of configuration options from lowest to highest is:
+The general precedence of configuration options from lowest to highest is:

 1. $OLCF_HARNESS_MACHINE.ini

-2. User-set environment variables (ie, RGT_GIT_REPS_BRANCH, RGT_PROJ_ID)
+2. User-set environment variables (ie, RGT_GIT_REPS_BRANCH, RGT_PROJECT_ID)

-3. <Path_to_tests>/<app-name>/<test-name>/Scripts/rgt_test_input.[ini,txt]
+3. <Path_to_tests>/<app-name>/<test-name>/Scripts/rgt_test_input.ini

 The specific parameters are defined in Adding a New Test and Adding a New Machine.